n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/GoogleSlides/README.md

 5. Toggle ***Return All*** to `true`.
 6. Click on ***Execute Node*** to run the workflow.

-In the screenshot below, you will observe that the node returns all the slides from the presentation.
+In the screenshot below, you will notice that the node returns all the slides from the presentation.

 ![Using the Google Slides node to get slides from a presentation](./GoogleSlides_node.png)